This post may contain affiliate links. Please read our disclosure policy.

-How to make Potato Cakes:
+How to make Potato Fritters:

 - Combine the mashed potatoes, egg, and flour.
 Stir to combine.
 This is the base of the recipe.
 The texture should be smooth, but sturdy.
 It will hold it’s shape when you form it into the patties.
 If the potatoes are ultra creamy, you may need to add a bit more flour.
 If your potatoes seem lacking in flavor or salt, you may need to add some salt to this recipe.
 This recipe is assuming the potatoes are seasoned.